 The sun can be both helpful and annoying when camping: full sun can heat up your tent quickly and can reduce the efficiency of your cooler.
 Be sure to use energy from the sun for things like solar lights (a great way to add safety to your campsite at night) and battery packs, but help your cooler do its thing with this DIY cooler insulating cover.
-Get the kids to help make it, and bring it home to be used during picnics with friends or family BBQs.

-And if your tent is relatively easy to put up, consider taking it down during the hottest hours of the day.
+Hot tip: If your tent is relatively easy to put up, consider taking it down during the hottest hours of the day.
 This will prevent heat from getting trapped inside, making it cooler for sleeping in at night without the need for electric or battery-powered fans.

 More than hot dogs or sandwiches

-We can all agree that hot dogs and s’mores by the campfire are one of the best parts of camping, but if you’re spending more than a day or two in the woods you may want to vary up your meal plans.
+We can all agree that hot dogs and s’mores by the campfire are one of the best parts of camping, but if you’re spending more than a day or two in the woods you may want to change up your meal plans.
 We’ve got you covered – here’s a menu for one whole day that can all be made without electricity:

-- Overnight oats are a great, filling breakfast that can be customized to each family member’s taste – and can be packed and eaten out of in reusable containers like mason jars.
+- Overnight oats are a great, filling breakfast that can be customized to each family member’s taste – and can be packed and eaten out of reusable containers like mason jars.

 - Try a camping charcuterie spread with your favourite meats and cheeses, and a selection of crackers, jams and fruit.
 This meal is especially great if you have younger kids with you (just call them lunchables).